 Third Grade traditions include attending field trips, the BFG Day, and memorizing all of the states and capitals, which culminates with USA Day.
 Learners participate in weekly formal computer instruction, and they are each assigned an individual Chromebook for daily classroom use to assist in research, writing, typing, and study skills practices.

 The Third Grade literacy program encourages the learners to develop a love of books and independent reading through the Reading Challenge, the Accelerated Reader Program, and the STAR Assessment.
 Several class novels are read together, and both fiction and non-fiction genres are emphasized.
 While reading each novel, learners study the authors, their various writing styles, and their influences.
 All along, word attack, oral fluency, expression, reading rate, vocabulary, and comprehension skills are practiced.
-The goal of the Spellography series is to teach an understanding of spelling concepts to help students recall a word’s spelling, meaning, and grammatical role in an enjoyable way.
-Learners explore writing through the writing process, the 6+1 Trait Writing Model, journal writing, grammar practice with Voyages, and correct paragraph formation.
-Handwriting Without Tears reviews cursive writing instruction.
+Students learn to write through fiction and non-fiction book reports, journal writing, and writer’s workshop.
+Students learn to apply grammar into their writing.
+They practice these skills using IXL, Voyages, and Simple Solutions Langue Arts Programs.
 After the first trimester, learners are expected to write in cursive.

 The enVision Math program resumes in Third Grade.
 New skills and concepts are related to real life experiences for the learners.
 Addition and subtraction of larger numbers, multiplication and division, geometry, fractions, and decimals are the focal topics of the math syllabus.
-The SMARTBoard, games, and hands-on activities are incorporated into the daily lessons.
+Hands-on activities are incorporated into daily lessons.
 This program also provides different difficulty levels for each topic.
 IXL, a computerized math program, reinforces concepts.
-In the last trimester, each learner designs a game using his math skills and expertise.
+Simple Solutions is used daily to introduce and review the Third Grade Math standards.

 Third Grade social studies focuses on developing nonfiction knowledge and skills in American history, geography, civics, economics, and political science.
 The course is team-taught by both homeroom teachers.
 Videos, songs, games, projects, presentations, and map activities introduce and reinforce concepts and vocabulary terms.